doublesymmetry/react-native-track-player/docs/versioned_docs/version-2.1/basics/build-preferences.md

 Whether it will add support for [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) streams.
 This option adds an extension for handling DASH streams, which changes the app size.
 Defaults to `false`.

-## `hls` (Android)
+## `hls`

-Whether it will add support for [Smooth Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Microsoft_Smooth_Streaming) streams.
-This option adds an extension for handling SmoothStreaming streams, which changes the app size.
+Whether it will add support for [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) streams.
+This option adds an extension for handling HLS streams, which changes the app size.
 Defaults to `false`.

 ## `smoothstreaming` (Android)

-Whether it will add support for SmoothStreaming streams.
+Whether it will add support for [Smooth Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Microsoft_Smooth_Streaming) streams.
 This option adds an extension for handling SmoothStreaming streams, which changes the app size.